dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-team-foundation-server-for-web-deployment/creating-a-build-definition-that-supports-deployment.md

 ![](creating-a-build-definition-that-supports-deployment/_static/image1.png)

 The [Contact Manager](../web-deployment-in-the-enterprise/the-contact-manager-solution.md) sample solution includes a custom MSBuild project file, *Publish.proj*, that you can run from MSBuild or Team Build.
 As described in [Understanding the Build Process](../web-deployment-in-the-enterprise/understanding-the-build-process.md), this project file defines the logic that deploys your web packages and databases to a target environment.
-The file includes logic that omits the building and packaging process if it&#x27;s running in Team Build, leaving just the deployment tasks to run.
-This is because when you automate deployment in this way, you&#x27;ll typically want to ensure that the solution builds successfully and passes any unit tests before the deployment process commences.
+The file includes logic that omits the building and packaging process if it's running in Team Build, leaving just the deployment tasks to run.
+This is because when you automate deployment in this way, you'll typically want to ensure that the solution builds successfully and passes any unit tests before the deployment process commences.

 The next section explains how to implement this process by creating a new build definition.

 > [!NOTE]
 > This procedure&#x2014;in which a single automated process builds, tests, and deploys a solution&#x2014;is likely to be most suited to deployment to test environments.
-For staging and production environments you&#x27;re a lot more likely to want to deploy content from a previous build that you&#x27;ve already verified and validated in a test environment.
+For staging and production environments you're a lot more likely to want to deploy content from a previous build that you've already verified and validated in a test environment.
 This approach is described in the next topic, [Deploying a Specific Build](deploying-a-specific-build.md).

 ### Who Performs This Procedure?